digitalrebar/doc/user/webui/nodes.rst

 .. image:: /images/screens/dr_nodes_provider_enabled.png

-No-Single State
+No Single State
 ---------------

 Digital Rebar does not maintain a single node state; instead, state is composed from the node-roles that are assigned to the node.

-As a convencience, these states are summarized for users:
+As a convenience, these states are summarized for users:

   * If all states are ready, then the node is considered ready.
   * If any are error, then the node is considered in error.
   * If any are proposed, then the node is considered proposed.
   * Any other state, then the node is considered in transition.

 Additional States
 -----------------

-Nodes have several over-ride conditions that prevent Digital Rebar from operating on them.
+Nodes have several override conditions that prevent Digital Rebar from operating on them.
 They are powered-off and reserved.
 Then these states are true, Digital Rebar will not attempt to use the node.

 Cloud Nodes